mintgen/shallowInterFoam/README.md

 Mintgen, F.: Coupling of Shallow and Non-Shallow Flow Solvers - An Open Source Framework.
 2018.
 PhD dissertation.
 Technical University of Munich.

 Copies of paper and thesis are available upon request to f.mintgen@tum.de

-Disclaimer

-This is research code, if I would have the time, I would rewrite a number of things.
-Parts of the boundary conditions, especially on the 3D side, are redundant or obsolete and thus can get a bit messy.
-A cleaned-up version of the 2D solver shallowFoam can be found on gitHub.